 The Board of Trustees

 Role.
-Regulated by the Charities’ Commission, the Board of Trustees is responsible for controlling the management, administration and financial business of the charity.
-Key to their selection, is a thorough understanding of the nature of Spinal Cord Injury and rehabilitation.
+Regulated by the Charities’ Commission and in accordance with INSPIRE’s Constitution, the Board of Trustees is responsible for overseeing the management, administration and financial business of the charity.

 Composition.
 Key to Trustees’ election to the Board, is an empathetic understanding of Spinal Cord Injury (SCI) and rehabilitation.
 Four Trustees (with asterisks (*) by their names) have personal experience of Spinal Cord Injury (SCI), which is essential to the Board’s make up.
 They bring to the fore a wide range of knowledge personal experience not only of Tetraplegia and Paraplegia but also Rehabilitation.
 Meanwhile, the remaining Trustees are subject matter experts in other fields and add their professional backgrounds and experience to the Board’s decision making process.
 All Trustees give their time freely to the charity.